pytorch/test-infra/test-emojiis.md

 One yes, but not two separated by words :green_heart: works
 :green_heart: :green_heart: works
-:green_heeart: This does not work :green_heart:
+:green_heart: This does not work :green_heart:

 People